Ericson2314/Voxlap/readme.txt

 assembly is even simpler, but the conversion tools are correspondingly more primitive, and I can't test them anyways until v5.asm works.

-Therefore I have opted to dispense with assembly code altogether.
+Therefore I HAD opted to dispense with assembly code altogether.
 Voxlap5 (the main Voxlap code) is littered with commented out replacement C for various assembly routines.
-Not all of it works as well as the assembly -- I think Ken mainly used it as a guide for writing the assembly and didn’t debug as the program evolved -- it’s certainly better than nothing.
+Not all of it works as well as the assembly -- I think Ken mainly used it as a guide for writing the assembly and didn’t debug it as the program evolved -- but it’s certainly better than nothing.
 As to the external assembly, there is a macro that’s supposed to let the program run without it, but it leaves in a few missing linkages -- it was probably also ignored as the program evolved.
-On the other hand, taking out the inline assembly often means one less case rouge use of external assembly, so removing the inline and external assembly together is often made easier.
+For better or worse, the inline assembly and external assembly often relies on each other.
+On one hand, this means taking out one can help get rid of the other.
+On the other hand, it means it’s very difficult to replace the assembly incrementally and debug as you go.

+I learned of another assembly, JWASM, on IRC which is both cross-platform and Supports NASM syntax as close as possible.
+This gave me the opportunity to go back to my original plan of porting all the assembly.
+This of course came with the added benefit of leaving the original program as intact as possible, and utilizing the inline assembly that was admittedly still faster than the C. For ARM ports it will still have to go but this seems to be the easier solution for now.

+I was able to quickly fix the few syntax errors that existed, and get a working Game.exe with MSVC and JWASM.
+But JWASM in itself did nothing to prevent the link errors with MSVC external assembly together is often made easier.
+The cacophony of link errors, was a bit hard to decipher, and in order to better separate assembly-caused linking errors from other issues, I decided to get the whole thing to be compiled as C. C, unlike C++, has no name mangling, and in addition C-derived objects files made by different compilers have a better chance of linking correctly (especially on windows).
+I figured this would open up new doors testing.

 Library issues :